bartke/tributary/README.md

 create_discarder
 ```

-### Sliding Window CEP
+### Sliding Window

 ![network](./example/advanced/network.svg)

-Create a windower on top of a mysql database and Gorm.
+Create a windower on top of a mysql database with Gorm.
 With mysql we can span sliding windows
 with time ranges and limits if desired on an incrementally built dataset.

 ```go